-&lt;sup>5 PIK is contractually deferred interest added to principal and generally due at the end of the loan term.
+PIK is contractually deferred interest added to principal and generally due at the end of the loan term.
 When a borrower cannot pay normal interest terms, PIK provisions can be used in a refinanced loan to nominally increase loan income (and, thus, the fees paid to FSAM) while at the same time rendering that income more speculative as payment is deferred until the end of the loan term.
-Moreover, the Company has stated that it may pay dividends on PIK income "even though we have not yet collected the cash and may never collect the cash relating to the PIK interest."
+Moreover, Defendants have stated that the Company may pay dividends on PIK income "even though we have not yet collected the cash and may never collect the cash relating to the PIK interest."